 Don’t worry, you’re not the only one…

 My daughter Brianna was a screamer.
-In contrast to her sister, she cried during the first six months of her life.
+In contrast to her sister, she cried during the first nine months of her life.
 She screamed when she was bored, when she was tired when she was wet, and when she was hungry.
 It wouldn’t take her more than 5 seconds to change from a sweet cherub to a hot mess.
 Worst of all, she cried every time I laid her down to sleep.
 So I started to wonder is it normal that a baby cries when put down?

 She would flail her arms, arch her back, and her face would turn red.
 I tried my best to soothe her with hugs, diaper changes, and nursing – all to no avail.
 Result?
 I would end up in tears too.
 The feelings of being overwhelmed consumed me, and worse, I thought I was failing at the fundamental task of mothering – the ability to make my child comfortable.

 Why is my baby crying when put down to sleep?

 For new parents, identifying what the crying indicates may be frustrating, challenging, and downright scary.
 If they are not able to pinpoint the reason immediately, they get frightened up to the point that they start to think that their baby isn’t physically fit.
 The parents feel powerless due to their inconsolable little ones.
 This may be quite distressful for women who felt in control and competent in their pre-mom life.
 The good news is: you’ll eventually get better at responding and interpreting the cries of your baby.
 Until then, act on the tips below to ensure that your baby remains calm because, certainly, a baby cries when put down.